 Aaaaah beautiful beach soccer, I can feel the sun bronzing my skin as we speak.
-Many people don’t know much about the sport and that’s okay because it’s still in the early growing stages.
+Many people don’t know much about the sport and that’s okay because not all countries have the weather to make the sport thrive.

-The sport much like it’s father is played with a ball and two goals, same old same old.
-The only difference with beach soccer is it’s 3v3 plus a goalie, games are shorter and there’s one more thing I know I’m missing what is it again?
-Oh ya it’s played on SAND!!
+The sport much like 11v11 soccer is played with a ball and two goals, same old same old.
+The only difference with beach soccer is it’s 4v4 plus a goalie, games are shorter and there’s one more thing I know I’m missing something... what is it again?
+Oh ya it’s played barefoot on SAND!!

 Depends what you consider popular, in relation to the outdoor game we all know then no it fails in comparison but if you consider how far it’s come, then ya it’s getting there, especially in recent time.

 Beach soccer has grown in popularity especially in the past five years so seeing leagues in Europe developed and national teams competing in major competitions worldwide.

 Obviously it’s not as easy to play as grabbing a ball and jumping on a patch of grass with some pals but its popularity on the world scene is growing and growing.
 Don’t be surprised if one day your kids are asking you to play soccer in the sand (hey one less pair of cleats to buy).

 Welll… ya knowwww…… kkindaaaa sortaaaa.
 Not really to be fair.
 It’s only normal for it to resemble the game from which it stemmed and yes it is more similar to 11v11 soccer then basketball let’s say but there are some obvious differences.